-5.14.20.
+- 5.14.7.
 The HNS asked 'What type of housing, if any, do you think is needed in the Parish?'
 The results showed a clear requirement for first time buyers and housing for older people to downsize (chosen by almost two thirds of respondents).
 Affordable homes to buy and family housing were chosen by 48% of respondents.
-Affordable rented housing was chosen by 39% of respondents.

-- 5.14.21 The main evidence for the demand for affordable housing in Wellow Parish comes from the HNS, further community consultation and the Test Valley Borough Council Housing Register.
+Affordable rented housing was chosen by 39% of respondents. - 5.14.8.
+The main evidence for the demand for affordable housing in Wellow Parish comes from the HNS, further community consultation and the Test Valley Borough Council Housing Register.
 Questions in the HNS asked about family members who wished to move, but stay in the Parish.
 Of the small number of respondents answering yes, these were adult children wanting to move out and to start a first home.
-The preference was for home purchase followed by affordable rent with onebedroom accommodation as the popular choice. - 5.14.22.
+The preference was for home purchase followed by affordable rent with one-bedroom accommodation as the popular choice. - 5.14.9.
 As of March 2020, the Housing Register indicated that there were 37 households listed with Wellow as a preference.
 It should be noted however that this does not necessarily mean an actual need to be located in the Plan Area and no real conclusions can be reached as to a real need unfortunately.
-Equally, this should be balanced by the fact that no affordable homes have been built since 2011. - 5.14.23.
-The evidence base highlights that there is a disproportionate level of large homes compared with smaller homes and this may be a factor affecting residents finding suitable accommodation to meet their needs within the Parish. - 5.14.24.
+Equally, this should be balanced by the fact that no affordable homes have been built since 2011. - 5.14.10.
+The evidence base highlights that there is a disproportionate level of large homes compared with smaller homes and this may be a factor affecting residents finding suitable accommodation to meet their needs within the Parish. - 5.14.11.
 The average occupancy rate was 2.1 people per household.
 The Survey points to underoccupation, nearly half the houses occupied by two people have three or more bedrooms.
-There was no evidence of over-occupation. - 5.14.25.
-In this regard, it is considered clear from the evidence that there is a need for smaller dwellings in the Parish.
-Therefore, a policy which requires applications for a net gain in dwellings, should be accompanied by a housing need statement to highlight how the development would meet the local housing needs.
-Any statement does not need to be lengthy but proportionate to the proposal to show how the needs of the Parish have been considered in the application.
-This statement could be incorporated into a Planning or Design and Access Statement and as a minimum should provide details of how the development meets the needs at the time.
+There was no evidence of over-occupation.